 - Where the mortgage was used only to buy, build, or improve the principal residence.
 If any part of the mortgage was used to pay off other expenses – for example, if proceeds from a refinance were used to pay off credit cards, pay for education, etc., then it is outside the scope of the VITA program.

 Please contact the site you are planning to visit to make sure they have volunteers to assist with cancellation of debt or foreclosure.

 Certain types of returns are beyond the scope of the program and cannot be prepared by a VITA or TCE tax site, even if the taxpayer meets the income requirements (see below).

-- Self-employment income (generally reported on form 1099-MISC) where any of the following is true:
+- There is self-employment income (generally reported on form 1099-MISC) where any of the following is true:

 - Expenses include depreciation or business use of the home

 - A loss is reported

 - There are proceeds from the sale of stocks and bonds where the cost basis is not included on the form 1099-B